 5. The Leader Who Had No Title by Robin Sharma

 As the pandemic pushes out the chance of a promotion for so many employees, it’s tempting to forget about leadership skills.
 That would be a mistake, according to Sharma.
 Act like a true leader now, whatever your role, and the rewards will come—eventually.
 Leadership isn’t just for leaders is the lesson behind this modern-day fairy tale that tells the story of Blake Davis, a salesman from Milwaukee, and his quirky mentor.
-“Imagine getting to world class in your career but reaching your absolute best in terms of your health and your relationships and levels of happiness.
+“Imagine getting to world-class in your career but reaching your absolute best in terms of your health and your relationships and levels of happiness.
 I can show you exactly how to have all of this.
 And it is a lot easier than you might think.”

 Easy, but not completely effortless.
 The answer is to reject mediocrity, aim for mastery and nurture your relationships.“We all need to lead where we are planted and shine where we now find ourselves.”

 This crisis does not have to hold you back.
-You can learn to recognise and then seize opportunities in times of deep change.
+You can learn to recognize and then seize opportunities in times of deep change.
 Regardless of your position, you can work with and influence people as if you were a superstar—thus setting yourself up for success.
 “Every one of us has unrecognized powers and disowned potential that are far superior to the power conferred by title.
 Once you learn how to awaken and then apply these powers, every element of your life will explode into success.
 Leadership then becomes automatic—the default at which you work and play.”

 - Top lesson: Even the lowest employee can show leadership in how they approach their work and their colleagues.